What "beginner-friendly" means here

 It's the kind of ROM hack you can recommend to someone who hasn't played Pokémon in years — because the hook is familiar, and the learning curve is gentle.

-#8 Pokémon GS Chronicles
+Pokémon GS Chronicles

 A modernised Johto take with fresh presentation and classic Pokémon flow.

-If you want Johto, but you’ve already played Crystal-style remakes, this offers a slightly different angle without throwing you into deep-end mechanics.
+If you want Johto but you've already played Crystal-style remakes, this offers a slightly different angle without throwing you into deep-end mechanics.

-#9 Pokémon Shiny Gold Sigma
+Pokémon Shiny Gold Sigma

 Johto + Kanto in one pack — a familiar marathon for casual play.